maxant/kafka-data-consistency/mf/billing/README.md

       - id
       - contractId
       - definitionId
-- Bill
+- Bill Chosen (this is what the customer pays)
   - Entity
   - Represents a single bill
   - Fields:
       - id
       - contractId
-      - base period from
-      - base period to
-      - base period price - this is just the basis of the calculation
       - chosen period from
       - chosen period to
       - chosen period price - this is what the customer must pay!